 In 2018, the Virginia Supreme Court held that the photographic and location data stored in the department’s database met the state Data Act’s definition of ‘personal information,’ holding that the Police Department collected and retained personal information without any suspicion of criminal activity at any level of abstraction, and thus created an information system that does not “deal with investigations and intelligence gathering related to criminal activity.”
 However, the court sent the case back to the trial court to determine whether the database met the Act’s definition of an “information system.”

 In 2019, Fairfax County Circuit Court Judge Robert J. Smith, ordered an injunction against the use of the license plate database, finding that the “passive” use of Fairfax County Police Department’s Automated License Plate Reader (ALPR) system violated Virginia’s Government Data Collection and Dissemination Practices Act (Data Act).
 This meant that the Fairfax County Police would be required to purge its database of ALPR data that isn’t linked to a criminal investigation and stop using ALPRs to passively collect data on people who aren’t suspected of criminal activity.
-However, later in 2019, the Fairfax police appealed this ruling, so, as of Spring 2020, it's back up at the Virginia Supreme Court.
-We will be filing another amicus brief in the case, arguing that the state supreme court should follow its earlier ruling and order the Fairfax police to purge its database of passive ALPR data once and for all.
+However, later in 2019, the Fairfax police appealed this ruling.
+EFF filed another amicus brief in the case, arguing that the state supreme court should find that the ALPR system is an "information system" and order the Fairfax police to purge its database of passive ALPR data once and for all.